magic-lantern/fastai-notes/mimic_nlp_lm.md

 * See https://docs.fast.ai/text.transform.html#Tokenizer for details on what various artificial tokens (e.g xxup, xxmaj, etc.) mean
 * To view nicely formatted documentation on the fastai library, run commands like: ` doc(learn.lr_find)`

-### To Do:
-* need to evalate how changing the learning rate would alter training time
-* need to evalate how changing the learning rate would alter accuracy

 ```python
 from fastai.text import *
 from sklearn.model_selection import train_test_split